Skip to main content

 Addressing Protruding Teeth

 Children with significantly protruding front teeth may benefit from an orthodontic assessment at an appropriate age.
+Addressing increased overjet can reduce the statistical risk of dental trauma to the upper front teeth.

 Regular Dental Check-Ups